Weekly technical market insight

 Long term:

-With daily Quasimodo resistance at 109.38 and the monthly timeframe’s descending resistance joining hands, this area may welcome selling this week if tested.
-However, before sellers put in an appearance, a whipsaw to daily supply at 110.94/110.29 could take shape.
+Current focus on the bigger picture is daily Quasimodo resistance at 109.38 and monthly descending resistance.
+However, as aired in recent analysis, before sellers attempt to put in an appearance, a whipsaw to daily supply at 110.94/110.29 could develop.

 Short term: